Information Fragmentation, Encryption and Information Flow in Complex Biological Networks: Methods

-The goal of the NBack task is for the cognitive system to correctly remember and report on a string of bits.
-Every update a new bit is passed to the brain which must output some "output set" of prior inputs.
-We defined the output set as [1,3,5,7,8] \ref{fig:tasks}[a].
-Every generation, each agent is tested 25 times on a length 33 bit string.
-Each test we call a 'lifetime' for this task.
-The brains outputs corresponding to the first 8 bits are discarded when calculating fitness to allow for a 'seeding' period.
-See \ref{fig:tasks}.a for a visualization of NBack task.
+The goal of the {\it n}-Back task is for the digital brain to correctly remember, and echo, bits that it receives in its sensor.
+Every update, a new input bit is passed to the brain, which the brain must store and write out at specified time delays.
+Here, we specified that the output should have temporal delays of [1,3,5,7,8] meaning on each update the brain should output the inputs from 1 update prior, 3 updates prior, 5 updates prior, and so on.
+Every generation, each agent is tested 25 times on a length-33 bit string.
+For this task, each test is termed a ``lifetime'' (they see 33 bits in their lifetime, after which the brain is reset).
+During the first eight updates of each lifetime, the brains are not scored (and state information is not collected) so that brains have an opportunity to load the initial input values into their memory.
+See Fig.~\ref{fig:tasks}a for a visualization of the {\it n}-Back task.

-NBack is a simple task, in that it only requires memory use.
-No information integration is needed to archive perfect fitness.

-Fitness is a value from 0.0 to 1.0 and is determined by the number of correct answers divided by the total number of answers provided.
+For each brain, fitness is calculated as the number of correct answers divided by the total number of answers provided (a number between zero and one).
+Random guessing will produce a fitness of $0.5$ (i.e., half the guesses will be correct by chance). {\it n}-Back is a simple task in that it requires memory use, but not information integration to achieve perfect fitness. {\it n}-Back has been used in prior digital evolution work~\cite{Bohmetal2022}.

-\subsubsection{Tasks - Block Catch}
+\subsubsection{Tasks: Block Catch}